obvious-agency/naturebraid_rtd/docs/source/documentation/batch_run_tradeoffs.md

 ### Summary

-This tool allows a selection (or all) of the multiple ecosystem function models available in LUCI to be run in "batch process" mode, saving their various outputs into a user-specified folder.
+This tool allows a selection (or all) of the multiple ecosystem function models available in NB to be run in "batch process" mode, saving their various outputs into a user-specified folder.
 A complementary tool then allows these output to be loaded into the current ArcMap session for inspection.

 ### Input

 - **Ecosystem services output folder:** Specify the path and folder where output from this tool should be stored.

-- **Input:** Study area baseline folder:** Specify the path and folder where files are stored from running the **Generate Baseline** tool.
+- **Input: Study area baseline folder:** Specify the path and folder where files are stored from running the **Generate Baseline** tool.

 - **Tickboxes to run the individual ecosystem services:** Select the ecosystem services of interest.